Miami Dolphins vs. New York Jets NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

-- New York's games have gone over 45 points in six of nine chances this season.
+- New York has combined with its opponents to score more than 45 points in six of nine games this season.

-- The combined points per game average of the two teams, 35.6, is 9.4 points fewer than Sunday's over/under.
+- Sunday's total is 9.4 points higher than the combined 35.6 PPG average of the two teams.

-- This contest's over/under is 13.1 points lower than the 58.1 these two squads combine to give up per game in 2020.
+- The 58.1 points per game these two squads have surrendered to opponents this season are 13.1 more than the 45 total in this contest.

 Dolphins stats and trends

-- Miami has played 10 games, with five wins against the spread.
+- Miami has five wins against the spread in 10 games this season.

-- The Dolphins have covered the spread once this season when favored by 3 points or more (in two chances).
+- This season, the Dolphins have one ATS win in two games as a favorite of 3 points or more.

-- Miami's games this year have hit the over in 40% of its opportunities (four times in 10 games with a set point total).
+- Miami has gone over the point total in 40% of its opportunities this year (four times over 10 games with a set point total).

-- The Dolphins have turned the ball over 11 more times (18 total) than the Jets have forced a turnover (7) this season.
+- This year, the Dolphins have turned the ball over 18 times, 11 more than the Jets' takeaways (7).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Miami's matchup with the Jets.